Are you in Jerusalem and looking for more after exploring the hussle and bustle of the old town?

 Sceptre From the Cave of the Treasure – 6,500 years old, I just can’t believe what humans were capable of designing so long ago.
 Out of copper no less!

-Other stories you might like to read:
+If you like these stories from the Israel museum interior you might like to read:

 - 7 Wheelchair Accessible Things to Do in Jerusalem